Tsugaru Line

 The Tsugaru Line (津軽線, Tsugaru-sen) is a railway line operated by East Japan Railway Company (JR East).
-It connects Aomori Station and Minmaya Station on the Tsugaru Peninsula in western Aomori Prefecture.
+It connected Aomori and Minmaya stations on the Tsugaru Peninsula in western Aomori Prefecture; the section between Kanita and Minmaya suffered significant flood damage in 2022 and has been out of service since then.
+JR East has since announced that the section will be permanently closed on 1 April 2027.

 The section of the line between Aomori Station and Naka-Oguni Station is a part of the Tsugaru-Kaikyō Line connecting Honshu and Hokkaido.

 History

 Plans existed to link the prefectural capital of Aomori with the northern tip of the Tsugaru Peninsula from the time of the Meiji period Railway Construction Act.
 In 1930, the privately held Tsugaru Railway began operations on the western side of Tsugaru Peninsula, and surveying work was completed by the Japanese Government Railways (JGR) to build a government-operated line on the eastern side of Tsugaru Peninsula.
 These plans were postponed by the outbreak of World War II, and were only resumed in the 1950s under the Japanese National Railways (JNR).